reaganlo/ai-safety/README.md

 # Guardrails for local LLMs
-Proof of concept to determine the best options for implementing guardrails for locally run LLMs.
+Evaluate the options for implementing guardrails for locally run LLMs.

 ## Design Requirements
 - Does not involve fine tuning of models.